Tomnowell/tomnowell.github.io/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 **Q1: What is the default file path to view logs regarding HTTP requests on an Nginx server?**

-*This is stated earlier in the Task...*
+*Hint: This is stated earlier in the Task...*

 <details>
   <summary>Spoiler warning: Answer</summary>